 Copper is the slowest solution, but it is the most thorough.
 As a systemic spray, it is deemed effective in targeting and killing Spanish moss.
 However, copper-based sprays can cause damage to tender growth on trees and any overspray may become potentially harmful to the surrounding landscape.
 It is recommended that trees be sprayed before budding out or later in the season.

 Prior to use, it is recommended that you physically remove as much of the moss as possible and then spray the affected tree(s).
-There is also a commercial product called Bio Wash (add ¼ cup of baking soda or potassium bicarbonate per gallon of spray) that is said to work well.
+There is also a commercial product called Bio Wash, adding ¼ cup (60 ml.) of baking soda or potassium bicarbonate per gallon (4 L.) of spray is said to work well.